 What Is Alcohol Withdrawal?

 Alcohol is a dangerous substance and kills thousands of people around the world.
-For example, it is estimated that in the United States approximately 88,000 persons die annually from alcohol-related causes.
+For example, it is estimated that 2.5 million people across the globe die annually from alcohol-related causes.

 While not everyone who drinks will have an alcohol problem, it’s very important to cut back or quit drinking altogether if drinking above recommended guidelines.

 But, withdrawing from alcohol can be complicated, even life-threatening.
 If you abruptly stop drinking or cut back your alcohol intake after excessive use, it may cause a range of health problems in you.
 So, one should consult a doctor first.

 In this guide, you will get information on the following topics:

 - What is alcohol withdrawal syndrome?